Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Testbed Design

 \subsection{Experiment Setup}

-For the cloud testbed, due to regional restrictions, we use AWS Cloud~\cite{aws_cloud} to test \gemini outside China, and Alibaba Cloud~\cite{alibaba_cloud} to test \doubao and \yuanbao within China.
+For the cloud testbed, we use AWS Cloud~\cite{aws_cloud} to test the AI video chat applications.
 The video delay between two VMs (source provider: 4 vCPUs; Android emulator: Android 14 with 16 vCPUs) is approximately 300 ms. To measure this, the source provider plays a stopwatch video.
 We then capture the timestamps shown on (1) the source provider ($t_1$) and (2) the remote Android desktop as seen on the source provider ($t_2$).
 The video delay is computed as the difference between these two values, i.e., $t_1 - t_2$.

 For the local testbed, we perform experiments on a rooted Redmi Note 10 Pro (Android 13).
 The device connects to the Internet via WiFi with a bandwidth of about 100 Mbps.
 The audio transmission delay between the Android device and the computer over Bluetooth is about 200 ms. To measure it, we play audio on the Android phone while simultaneously recording on the Linux computer.
 The initial silence in the recording represents the transmission delay from Android to the computer ($t_1$).
 Similarly, we measure the delay from the computer back to the Android device ($t_2$).
 Thus, the total audio delay is given by $t_1 + t_2$.